danielmarkschwartz/zenlang/zenspec.md

 ```
 const ident = expr;
+const ident type = expr;

+let ident type;
 let ident = expr;
-let ident;
+let ident type = expr;
 ```

 Let allocates and initializes static memory.
 This memory is mutable.
+Let statements without assignments are zero valued.
+Variables with assignment can optionally infer their type from their initializer by omitting a type expression after the identifier.

 Const creates a compile time constant which acts much like a read only variable, but no memory is allocated.
 Thus constants have no memory address and there are no pointers to constants.

-Numeric constants are treated as if text level subtition had taken place when used, so they are guarenteed to provide maximum possible precision when used in different numeric contexts.
+Numeric constants with no type specifier are treated as if text level substitution had taken place when used, so they are guaranteed to provide maximum possible precision when used in different numeric contexts.
 This is mostly useful for decimal representations being converted to different floating point representations.

+Non-numeric constants without specified types obey more relaxed type matching rules, where a constant can be coerced to any other type with the same underlying primitive representation.

 ### Typedef, Struct, and Enum